Konstantin Kalinin

 Regulations and standards are constantly evolving.
 Hence, it’s crucial to stay informed about any changes or updates to SaMD compliance and regulatory requirements that may impact your SaMD.
 This can involve actively monitoring regulatory bodies’ websites, attending conferences or seminars, and networking with other medical device developers.

-Remember, regulatory bodies like the FDA look closely at these documents during their evaluation process, and each one aids in demonstrating your product’s safety, effectiveness, and adherence to its SaMD regulatory approval process.
+Remember, regulatory bodies like the FDA look closely at these documents during their SaMD clinical evaluation process, and each one aids in demonstrating your product’s safety, effectiveness, and adherence to its SaMD regulatory approval process.
 Moreover, these records also play a critical role in post-market surveillance and in tracking the ongoing safety and effectiveness of your SaMD once it’s in the hands of users.

 Step 6: Completing and Submitting the SaMD Registration Application